NightmareXIV/NightmareXIV.github.io/docs/commercial.md

 If you commissioned a plugin before these terms became effective, you may use it commercially without a commercial agreement.
 However, if you request an update or upgrade for such a commercially used plugin, I may add a +500% surcharge according to the standard commercial agreement. **It's recommended to request an individual agreement for such plugins**.

 ## Commercial use via third party
 It is considered commercial use if a user can pay to get it, you do not necessarily have to receive that money.
 For example, giving Discord Nitro Boosters or Twitch subscribers access to the plugin is considered commercial use.
-However, game subscriptions are exempt from this rule - you can require a user to purchase a game and maintain their subscription in order to access the plugin - as long as they're only purchasing it for themselves.
 Additionally, sales via third party person are considered commercial use as well.
 If you want to keep the plugin private and non-commercial, you should take reasonable measures to ensure that a user can not resell their copy of the plugin easily.